russellstrauss/p2p-network/README.md

-# P2 - Rhythmic Phasing
+# Demo P2P Network

-A circular rhythm sequencer for visualizing, creating, and playing rhythms.
+A demonstration for the purpose of connection multiple computers using a peer to peer network including measurement and performance testing.

 ## Authors